-1 Provisions, if any, for matters described in this section are recorded in Global Wealth Management (item 3, item 4 and item 7) and Corporate Center (item 2).
+1 Provisions, if any, for the matters described in this section are recorded in Global Wealth Management (items 3, 4 and 7) and Corporate Center (item 2).
 Provisions, if any, for the matters described in items 1 and 6 of this section are allocated between Global Wealth Management and Personal & Corporate Banking, and provisions, if any, for the matters described in this section in item 5 are allocated between the Investment Bank and Corporate Center.